 - you don't make a down payment when it believes you can afford it.

 The Housing Executive will usually only use compulsory recovery methods if a voluntary agreement isn't possible or workable.
-The Housing Executive will try to recover the arrears through:
+The Housing Executive can ask the Social Security agency to make weekly deductions from any benefits you get until your rent is cleared.
+The maximum that can be taken from your benefits is

 The Housing Executive can apply to get paid directly from the Social Security Agency.
 You will usually have to owe at least six weeks rent.
-The Housing Executive can only get £3.30 per week unless you agree to pay more.
+The Housing Executive can only get £3.65 per week unless you agree to pay more or the deductions are being made because you committed fraud.

-The Housing Executive can deduct money from payments it makes to you.
-For example, a redecoration allowance.
+The Housing Executive can also deduct money from any payments it owes you, like a backpayment of housing benefit, a redecoration allowance or an intimidation grant.

 Going to court